Al-Magar

-Al-Magar was an advanced prehistoric civilization of the Neolithic whose epicenter lay in modern-day southwestern Najd in Saudi Arabia.
-Al-Magar is possibly one of the first civilizations in the world where widespread domestication of animals occurred, particularly the horse, during the Neolithic period.
+Al-Magar was an advanced Neolithic culture of Prehistoric Arabia, whose epicenter lay in modern-day southwestern Najd in Saudi Arabia.
+Al-Magar is possibly one of the first cultures in the world where widespread domestication of animals occurred, particularly the horse, during the Neolithic period.

 Overview

 The inhabitants of Al-Magar, who lived in stone houses built with dry masonry, were one of the first communities in the world to practice the art of agriculture and animal husbandry before climate changes in the region resulted in desertification.

 Discoveries such as that of a large statue of a bridled horse indicates that the domestication of horses occurred about 9000 years ago in the Arabian peninsula, much earlier than in other parts of the world where domestication of the horse is thought to have occurred.